Željko Petrović: Death threat

-Petrović was a regular of the Yugoslav national team throughout the 1998 FIFA World Cup qualification.
+Petrović was a regular of the Yugoslavia national team throughout the 1998 FIFA World Cup qualification.
 On 28 October 1997, the night before the first leg of the qualifying play-off against Hungary, Petrović received a death threat by an anonymous phone caller.
 The caller gave Petrović twelve hours to leave Yugoslavia before being killed.
-In the time preceding the death threat, Petrović had been subject to a whispering campaign that suggested he once played for the Croatian national team during the breakup of Yugoslavia, before Croatia became an official FIFA member.
+In the time preceding the death threat, Petrović had been subject to a whispering campaign that suggested he once played for the Croatia national team during the breakup of Yugoslavia, before Croatia became an official FIFA member.
 Petrović strongly denied this, and teammate Savo Milošević accused some journalists of jeopardizing Petrović's life by spreading fake news about him.
 Petrović went on to play for Yugoslavia at the 1998 FIFA World Cup.

 After the rumors were spread, Petrović took several opportunities to explain how the media identified him.
 When a Dutch journalist asked Petrović about his nationality considering the breakup of Yugoslavia, Petrović insisted on his identity as a Yugoslav.
 He explained himself with the following:

-Managerial and coaching career
+Managerial career

-On 21 August 2006, Petrović was appointed as the new head coach of Portuguese team Boavista.
+On 21 August 2006, Petrović was appointed as the new manager of Portuguese team Boavista.
 In his first match as manager, Boavista won 3–0 against Benfica.
 However, he resigned in October 2006 after only a month and a half in charge.
 The following 2007–08 season Petrovic managed RKC Waalwijk to a second place in the Dutch 2nd division and failed to gain promotion to the Eredivisie.
 In the 2008–09 season he was Martin Jol's assistant at Hamburger SV.

 On 28 July 2010, West Ham United confirmed Petrović as the assistant manager to manager Avram Grant.
 On 23 November 2010, West Ham parted company with Petrović after less than four months.
 Upon his departure he made controversial comments about the Premier League questioning its quality.
 In February 2010, Petrovic was named assistant to manager Guus Hiddink at Anzhi Makhachkala.

 On 17 March 2015, Petrović was named the assistant to manager Dick Advocaat at Sunderland, but was sacked on 4 October later that year.
 He became assistant to manager Advocaat once more when he joined him at FC Utrecht in 2018.

 Botev Plovdiv

-In the beginning of June 2019, Botev Plovdiv introduced Petrović as the new head coach of the club.
+In the beginning of June 2019, Botev Plovdiv introduced Petrović as the new manager of the club.
 Following his recommendations the club signed Marko Pervan, Philippe van Arnhem and Rodney Klooster.
 After a long run of poor results, on 16 October, Petrović was sacked.
 Shortly after that van Arnhem and Klooster were also released.
 In 12 games under his guidance Botev Plovdiv won only twice, achieved three draws and lost seven matches, last four of which in a row.
-The next Botev Plovdiv coach achieved seven wins in a row with the same squad attributing to the competency of Petrović.
+The next Botev Plovdiv manager achieved seven wins in a row with the same squad attributing to the competency of Petrović.